Submitted by the Bond & Botes Law Offices - Tuesday, February 5, 2019

 If you’re considering Bankruptcy, then you may be tempted to consider transferring vehicles or land to trusted friends or family members so the Court won’t try to take the property.
 Absolutely Do NOT Do This!

-When filing for bankruptcy relief you are required to disclose any transfers that have happened in the last 2 years.
-In some cases, the Court will look back up to 10 years.
-The Court then has the power to reverse that transfer.
+When filing for bankruptcy relief you are required to disclose recent transfers, including transfers that happened within the last 2 years.
+In some situations, such as certain transfers to self-settled trusts or similar devices, a trustee may be able to look back up to 10 years, and other look-back periods may apply under state law.
+The trustee may ask the Court to avoid or recover an improper transfer.

 If you are interested in getting financial help through a bankruptcy, then before you make any changes speak to an experienced bankruptcy attorney.
 Your attorney can help you plan for multiple situations.